Bigg Boss (Telugu TV series): Bigg Boss Non-Stop

 The series is also set to roll out a digital version of the show called Bigg Boss Non-Stop, which was also hosted by Nagarjuna and broadcast by Disney+ Hotstar for 24×7 coverage.

 Bigg Boss Agnipariksha

-Bigg Boss Agnipariksha is a digital pre-show of Bigg Boss 9.
-It will feature 15 contestants from 40 selected commoners to earn their spot in the Bigg Boss Telugu 9 house.
-This show is scheduled to premiere on 22 August 2025 on JioHotstar with former contestants Sreemukhi as host and Abijeet, Bindu Madhavi, Navdeep as judges.
+It is a digital pre-show of the main Bigg Boss.
+It will feature contestants from selected commoners to earn their spot in the main house.
+The show began in August 2025 ahead of the ninth season.

 Reception

 Season 1

 Bigg Boss Telugu programme is regarded as the most expensive Telugu television show.
 The launch of season 1 opened with 16.18 TVR and became as the most watched Telugu television show.

 Season 2

 The launch of season 2 opened with 15.05 TVR.

 Season 3

 The launch of season 3 opened with 17.9 TVR, which is bigger than the previous seasons.
 The grand finale of season 3 of duration four and half hours scored 18.29 TVR being the highest ever rating achieved by the Bigg Boss Indian franchise.
 The last hour of telecast, featuring Chiranjeevi as chief guest, alone garnered 22.4 TVR.